 In ElectionBuddy, create a MeetingVote in advance for each known vote required during your meeting.
 MeetingVotes can also be quickly created when needed during the meeting.
 Individual MeetingVotes are accessible to voters on the organization's Meeting Page when activated.
 After administrators close voting on a given MeetingVote, the results are immediately available and can be shared with voters.

-For voters that do not have their own device, a shared device using ElectionBuddy's Kiosk Entry can be used.
+For voters who do not have their own device, a shared device using ElectionBuddy's Kiosk Entry can be used.
 Multiple Kiosks are recommended to minimize the wait time for voters using a shared device.

 Registration for Meetings

 In ElectionBuddy, you can see all the MeetingVotes created in your organization on the Dashboard.
-The current status of each MeetingVote is clearly visible to help manage the meeting agenda.
+The current status of each MeetingVote is visible to help manage the meeting agenda.

 An example set of votes created for a meeting:

-Voters receive notice which contains their access key and password by email, text message, or paper prior to the meeting.
+Voters receive a notice which contains their access key and password by email, text message, or paper prior to the meeting.
 These credentials allow voters to register for the meeting, and vote during the meeting.

 To register, voters use the link provided in their notice, and sign in using their access key and password.

-Voters are presented with the first ballot, and cast their vote.
+Voters are presented with the first ballot and cast their vote.

 Once voters submit a ballot, they are presented with a confirmation code.
 Voters continue to the Meeting Page and await the next ballot to be presented.